conda-forge/conda-forge.github.io/src/maintainer/updating_pkgs.rst

 Rerendering feedstocks
 ======================

-Rerendering is conda-forge's way to update the files common to all feedstocks (e.g. README, :term:`CI` configuration, pinned dependencies).
+Rerendering is ``conda-forge``'s way to update the files common to all feedstocks (e.g. README, :term:`CI` configuration, pinned dependencies).

 Rerendering can be done in two ways: